PyCQA/baron/README.md

 migrate.

 **Baron is targeting python 2.[67]**.
-It has not been tested on python3 but should be working for most parts (except the new grammar like "yield from", obviously).
+It has not been tested on python3 but should be working for most parts (except the new grammar like <code>yield from</code>, obviously).

 Documentation